jesusdper/DTU_MLOpsProject/reports/README.md

 >
 > Answer:

-When running into bugs while trying to run our experiments, we primarily used the debugging tools provided by Visual Studio Code (VSCode).
+When running into bugs while trying to run our experiments, we primarily used the debugging tools provided by Visual Studio Code (VSCode) or Pycharm depending on the IDE used by each group member.
 We utilized breakpoints, step-through execution, and variable inspection features to track down and fix issues in our code.
+We didn’t establish a consensus on how team members should debug their own code.
 Each team member had their preferred method—some focused on step-by-step execution, while others used the console to print out variables for quick inspection.
 This allowed us to understand the flow of our programs and isolate the source of bugs more effectively.

 ## Working in the cloud